 In 2014, Gisli published the book The Crisis Leader, about the role of leadership in times of crisis, leveraging examples from his missions around the world to provide readers with an insight into the key aspects of leadership critical during chaotic times like disasters.
 The book has been translated into two languages and been sold worldwide.

-Gisli holds Bachelor of Science degrees in Computer Science and Chemistry from Copenhagen University (Denmark 1993), a Diploma in International Development from University of Iceland (2017), and is currently writing his Master’s thesis on the use of technology in humanitarian response.
-Gisli currently lives in Rwanda, along with his wife, five children, two grandchildren, dog, and a cat.
+Gisli holds Bachelor of Science degrees in Computer Science and Chemistry from Copenhagen University (Denmark 1993), a Diploma in International Development from University of Iceland (2017), and is endlessly writing his Master’s thesis on the use of technology in humanitarian response.
+Gisli currently lives in Iceland, along with his wife, five children, two grandchildren, dog, and a cat.